The Language and Linguistics Student Conference

 - PANEL SUBMISSIONS should be sent as a single document containing the title of the panel, a description of the panel's focus of no more than 200 words.
 If appropriate, panelists may submit a 150-word titled abstract along with the panel submission.

-PRESENTERS will be eligible to submit a written copy of their conference presentations for publication of the conference proceedings in the winter issue of the ScissorTale Review, the University of Central Oklahoma’s Department of English online journal of student work.
-For more on ScissorTale, see http://www.libarts.uco.edu/english/newplains/scissortale.htm.
-Instructions for submission and further details will be provided at the conference.
+PRESENTERS can also submit a written copy of their conference presentation to be considered for publication in the LLSC proceedings edition of the ScissorTale Review, the University of Central Oklahoma’s Department of English online student journal: http://www.libarts.uco.edu/english/newplains/scissortale.htm.
+Instructions for submission and further details will be provided in the Abstract Acceptance Notification email.

-REGISTRATION includes the conference luncheon, t-shirt, tote bag, and access to all conference events.
+REGISTRATION includes the conference luncheon, tote bag, and access to all conference events.

 QUESTIONS regarding abstracts or presentations may be directed to firstname.lastname@example.org.